Hash-Studios-LLC/DevelopmentDocumentation/docs/udon/pargui.md

 **5. Add ParGUI Prefab to Your World**

 1. Drag the ParGUI prefab into your world from the Project window.
+2. Right-click on the prefab in the Hierarchy window and select `Prefab > Unpack Prefab`.
-2. Set the respawn location as your spawn transform in the VRC Scene Descriptor from earlier.
+3. Set the respawn location as your spawn transform in the VRC Scene Descriptor from earlier.
-3. Set a main world light as the world's directional light.
+4. Set a main world light as the world's directional light.
 If you don't want to use a directional light, set it as a directional light that is disabled in the hierarchy (it still needs a reference of some sort to function).

 **6. Configure Toggles and Lights**